Composite resin restorations (Tooth colored restoration)

 - Leakage problems – always occur after 1-2 years of filling placement.
-This may result in decays under the fillings.
+This may result in decay under the fillings.
 The material generally shrinks about 5% once it is placed in the cavity.

 - Debonding – filling may come off a tooth if during placement the tooth cannot be kept dry.

-- Discoloration – very common if someone drinks tea or coffee regularly.
+- Discoloration – widespread if someone drinks tea or coffee regularly.
 The material is somewhat porous microscopically.

 - Wear – composite resin is not very resistant to chewing.
 It will wear down over time depending on how heavy the person chews, bites, or grinds at night.

 - Gum disease – occurs when the dentist does not use the matrix properly to create good contact points.